 - Multiple submissions are welcome as long as they are not already under consideration for another of our series.

 - Authors will receive updates throughout the process: once finalists have been selected, they will be notified by email, and all other entrants will be individually notified via email.

 - Manuscripts will not be returned.
 E-mailed submission is preferred, but you may send via regular mail.

 - If sending by mail, please mail flat in an 8.5 x 11 envelope.
 Please do not use expedited delivery services; your postmark date is sufficient to ensure your entry qualification, and we will allow 7-10 days for receipt of all entries mailed after April 30.
 Use First-Class Mail and consider spending the money you’ve saved on a chapbook from a small, independent press!
 Mail your manuscript to: Ron Mohring, Publisher; Seven Kitchens Press; 2547 Losantiville Ave; Cincinnati OH 45237.

 - If sending by e-mail, please send your manuscript in Microsoft Word format (.doc or .docx file); include the words “Becker Chapbook” in the subject line of your e-mail, and please title your document Becker_Your Title.
 Send to sevenkitchenspress at gmail dot com.

 - Please consider purchasing titles in this series.
-For a modest donation of $10 with your manuscript entry, you may select a complimentary copy of any title in this series; just indicate in your cover material if you wish to do so.
+For a modest donation of $10 with your manuscript entry, you may select a copy of any available title in this series; just indicate in your cover material if you wish to do so.